 Inspired by a presentation by Olivia Nellums at the Identity & Identification in a Networked World symposium, one of my post-dissertation research projects will be on the privacy issues related to increased use of RFID tags in libraries.
 Luckily, Don Wood just posted links to some key readings to help kickstart the literature review.
 Thanks, Don!

-4th Amendment A2K Academic Amateur data mining AOIR AOL Behavioral targeting Blogging Books Cellphones Censorship China ChoicePoint choose privacy week CIPR Conferences Contextual Integrity Data Aggregation Data mining Dissertation DSRC Ethics Facebook Facial recognition Google Google Book Search GPS Information ethics Information Policy Information theory Intellectual freedom Intellectual Privacy Intellectual Property Interfaces Internet ISP Law Libraries Library & Information Science Library 2.0 Locational privacy Microsoft MySpace Networked Vehicle Systems Online Privacy Perfect Search Personalized Search Privacy Privacy in Public Privacy on the Roads Publications Research ethics RFID Search Engine Bias Search Engines Search privacy Social media SOIS Street View Surveillance Talks Technology & Society Twitter UW-Milwaukee Values in Design Web 2.0 Wi-fi Wikipedia Yahoo YouTube
+4th Amendment A2K Academic Amateur data mining AOIR AOL Behavioral targeting Blogging Books Cellphones Censorship China ChoicePoint choose privacy week CIPR Conferences Contextual Integrity Data Aggregation Data mining Dissertation DSRC Ethics Facebook Facial recognition Google Google Book Search GPS Information ethics Information Policy information society series Information theory Intellectual freedom Intellectual Privacy Intellectual Property Interfaces Internet ISP Law Libraries Library & Information Science Library 2.0 Locational privacy Microsoft MySpace Networked Vehicle Systems Online Privacy Perfect Search Personalized Search Privacy Privacy in Public Privacy on the Roads Publications Research ethics RFID Search Engine Bias Search Engines Search privacy Social media SOIS Street View Surveillance Talks Technology & Society Twitter UW-Milwaukee Values in Design Web 2.0 Wi-fi Wikipedia Yahoo YouTube